jose-elias-alvarez/null-ls.nvim/doc/HELPERS.md

 ### command

-A string containing the command that the generator will spawn.
+A string containing the command that the generator will spawn or a function that takes one argument, `params` (an object containing information about the current editor status) and returns a command string.

+If `command` is a function, it will run once when the generator first runs and keep the same return value as long as the same Neovim instance is running, making it suitable for resolving executables based on the current project.

 ### args